 Construction of the Waterloo Eye Institute is expected to take two years.
 The completed building will feature expanded and modernized patient care spaces, including an updated optical dispensary full of natural light.
 All patient care will be on one floor, which will assist with accessibility and patient flow.

-During the construction process, all patient care will move to a nearby interim location, which will offer all services currently offered at 200 Columbia St. W., from comprehensive eye exams for all ages to specialized services such as vision therapy, low vision rehabilitation, advanced contact lenses and ocular disease care.
+During the construction process, all patient care will move to a nearby interim location at 419 Philip St., Unit C, Waterloo.
+This interim clinic will continue to offer all existing services, from comprehensive eye exams for all ages to specialized services such as vision therapy, low vision rehabilitation, advanced contact lenses and ocular disease care.

 To learn more about the Waterloo Eye Institute and the campaign, please contact: